Sucralose is a synthetic sweetener that enjoys versatile use in beverages, foods, dental care products, and generally as a sugar substitute.

 Moreover, recent research states that consuming the acceptable daily intake of sucralose significantly increases the risk of developing tissue inflammation in the gut (Bian et al. 201718).

-Sucralose Is Bad for You on Keto
+Sucralose Is a Bad Option on Keto

 The simple answer to the question of whether sucralose is safe is no.